-- You can do a variety of exercises for all the muscle groups either together as one or in isolation.
+- You can complete a variety of exercises in isolation or for a number muscle groups together

-- Free weights allow for self-selected movement based on your anatomy, unlike machines which confine the movement to a select path with no deviation.
-For example, if your shoulder joint is limited in range of movement, you can accommodate naturally to the limitation with a dumbbell, which can’t be done with a machine.
+- Machines confine your movements to a select path, whereas free weights allow you to move in a more natural way that you control yourself.
+Free weights can be handy for those finding they have restrictive movements in certain areas - for example, if your shoulder joint is limited in range of movement, you can accommodate naturally to the limitation with a dumbbell, which can’t be done with a machine.

 - Free weights help build coordination because it takes skill to move and control the dumbbells.
 If you're doing dumbbell presses for instance, you must control the motion so that the dumbbells move straight up and not outward (unless you are intending to vary the movement).
 Another example is if you're doing a squat, you must be able to steady and balance yourself.

 - By using the free weight options it is widely believed that you recruit more muscles than just the group you're focused on as you need to create your own stability.
 Getting back to dumbbell presses, you not only use the pectorals, anterior deltoid (front of the shoulder) and triceps, but you may need other shoulder and back muscles to coordinate and hold your body steady during the exercises.
 Likewise, if you're doing standing squats, you will naturally recruit muscles in your abdomen and back to steady your body as well as using glutes and legs.
 Small muscles are activated using this method as they are needed to help control the movement.

 - There is a risk of injury from the equipment itself if not used properly; for example, weights may end up being too heavy and you may drop them on yourself or others as a result.
 When practicing free weights it is advised to do so with a partner to spot you.

 - Decent free weights will cost some money, so you will need to buy your own quality set or join a gym that has a good selection available.